- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Independent study, under the guidance and supervision of faculty members, offers challenging opportunities for investigating areas beyond the limits of regular courses.
 A student may engage in independent study for credit, given the availability and approval of a faculty member knowledgeable in the chosen subject matter.

 A total of seven independent study credits, including internships, may count toward graduation.
 Students are expected to arrange each independent study program before the end of the previous semester.
 A written proposal signed by the relevant faculty member must be submitted to the Dean of the Faculty for review.
 Proposal forms are available from the Students tab on my.lakeforest.edu.
 Independent Studies do not have established meeting dates/times.
-The learning objectives and academic requirements for these courses are determined by the faculty member and the student, with the expectation that the total work completed shall approximate that expected for a regular semester course (see “Definition of a Lake Forest Credit.”)
+The learning objectives and academic requirements for these courses are determined by the faculty member and the student, with the expectation that the total work completed shall approximate that expected for a regular semester course, except for partial credit tutorials, creative projects, and research projects (see “Definition of a Lake Forest Credit”).

-The following are the four basic types of independent study: tutorial, research project, senior thesis, and creative project.
+The following are the four basic types of independent study: tutorial, creative project, research project, and senior thesis.

 A senior thesis is original scholarly research undertaken in the student’s senior year, usually over two terms.
 The research culminates in a formal written dissertation and oral examination that is evaluated by a faculty committee.
 Outstanding theses are awarded distinction at graduation.
 Senior theses may be undertaken for one or two course credits; normally two course credits will not be awarded in the same semester.